Writing in the science classroom can be a daunting task!

 Not only are they practicing summarizing new information, but they are sharing and reading multiple summaries!

 I’d love to hear your favorite strategies for writing in the science classroom!
-Send me a DM on Instagram (@beakersandink) or hit reply below!
+Send me a DM on Instagram (@beakersandink)!